FelipeGuimaraes42/knapsack-problem/README.md

 ## Output
 After running the project, it will print the results in the console.

-It will first three things:
+It will print three things:
 - Knapsack details;
 - Randomized Greedy solution, profit and weight;
 - VND solution, profit and weight.